EAR, NOSE & THROAT

 Treating Balance Disorders

 Balance disorders in many cases can be treated.
 Medications may be used that control nausea and vomiting as well as the dizzy feeling.
-Surgery may be necessary in cases of Acoustic neuroma.
+Surgery may be necessary in cases of an Acoustic neuroma.
 The tumor is not life-threatening, but it can cause hearing loss especially if it continues to grow.
 Other forms of treatment include therapy or rehab.
 Vestibular rehab uses exercises to retrain balance in the body.
 These exercises help correct imbalance as well as helping you adapt.
 Positioning procedures is a particular treatment of vertigo.
 It removes the calcium carbonate crystals in the ear.
 It does not take them out but instead shifts them to other parts of the ear.

 You may have experienced dizziness or balance problems after riding a roller coaster or being hit in the head.
 There are several different causes of dizziness but in many cases, it is related to the inner ear.
 Being turned too quickly in various directions can complicate the signals being sent to the brain.
 If the brain cannot locate your head position quick enough, you will experience dizziness.
-Balance disorders are a common result of ear problems but is not limited to ear problems.
+Balance disorders are a common result of ear problems but are not limited to ear problems.
 It can also be a result of migraines and brain injuries.
-Balance disorders are not life threatening but can cause other problems such as hearing loss, vomiting and can affect your mood.
+Balance disorders are not life-threatening but can cause other problems such as hearing loss, vomiting and can affect your mood.
 If you have balance issues after a head injury, it is imperative to see a physician because this could be a symptom of something more serious.
 Do not ignore balance disorders.
 The good news is that you do not have to live an imbalanced life.
 Most balance disorders can be treated, and you can live a life of balance again.

 FIND A TOP10MD ENT | OTOLARYNGOLOGIST NEAR YOU